New Des Moines violence intervention program seeing results

 DES MOINES, Iowa — Combating gun violence with intervention.
 “That’s dealing with poverty, dealing with mental health and to be able to address those issues by providing resources around those issues,” said Ivette Muhammad who serves as Cure Violence Director in Des Moines.

 The timing couldn’t be better as police continue to see an uptick not only in gun violence but the youthful hands the weapons are in.
-“You talk to any street cop in the city of Des Moines and they are going to tell you that they are seeing more guns, more guns in the hands of young kids and more gun-related violence,” said Parizek.
+“You talk to any street cop in the city of Des Moines and they are going to tell you that they are seeing more guns, more guns in the hands of young kids and more gun-related violence,” said Sgt.
+Paul Parizek with the Des Moines Police Department.

 It’s an uphill battle but for Ivette it is personal.
 The mural outside Creative Visions lists nearly every victim of a fatal shooting in Des Moines dating back to 1996 when her brother Rafael Robinson was shot sixteen times.
-“A lot of senseless death has occured due to gun violence and we all have a roll and a responsibility to do what we can,” Muhammad said.
+“A lot of senseless death has occurred due to gun violence and we all have a role and a responsibility to do what we can,” Muhammad said.

 The national organization Cure Violence says they were able to decrease shootings in New York by around 60% and within the first week in Chicago by 48%.
-Here in the Des Moines after one year the goal is to reduce shootings and homicides by 30%.
-“Detect, Respond, Intervene and Prevent,” Muhammad said while referencing their acronym for dettering gun violence D.R.I.P.
+Here in Des Moines after one year, the goal is to reduce shootings and homicides by 30%.
+“Detect, Respond, Intervene and Prevent,” Muhammad said while referencing their acronym for deterring gun violence D.R.I.P.

 Ivette sees it as at least one name that won’t share the same wall on a mural with her brother.
 “If I can stop one shooting that’s one bullet a mom doesn’t have to mourn over if she loses her son,” Muhammad said.